seime/openhab2-addons/addons/binding/org.openhab.binding.millheat/README.md

 This binding should support all WIFI enabled heaters as well as the WIFI socket.

-NOTE: Currently only room heaters work.
-Might be other missing functionality as I only have a single type installed.

 * Mill Heating API - the account bridge
 * Heater
 * Room